Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ALTf24gjRHE.md

 ### Transcript

-> yeah uh where can i find those cute cats they're being like caves there's like weird caves and stuff
+> yeah, where can i find those cute cats they're being like caves there's like weird caves and stuff